Stuart Forster provides a look at the top things to do and see in Edinburgh, Scotland.

 Where to dine in Edinburgh

 Tuck into Scottish cuisine at the Printing Press Bar and Kitchen (21-25 George Street; tel.
 0131 2407177), part of The InterContinental Edinburgh The George hotel.
 The high-ceilinged dining room has a refined look, thanks to leather-backed seats and dark wood panelling.
 The menu changes according to the season.
 Dishes such as fish and chips plus mince and tatties feature as mains.
 If you get a chance, try the side dish of wilted greens with garlic – it’s delicious.

 Take something home

 If you enjoy shopping don’t miss the opportunity to explore Jenners (48 Princes Street) while you’re in Edinburgh.
 The department store was founded in 1838 and sells a wide range of items, including perfumes and clothing plus high-quality Scottish food and drink.
-Pick up a haggis, a tin of shortcake or jar or marmalade infused with whisky to take home from your visit to the Scottish capital.
+Pick up a haggis, a tin of shortcake or a jar or marmalade infused with whisky to take home from your visit to the Scottish capital.

 Quirky but interesting